How to block (defederate) a server on Mastodon

 When a Fediverse server is created, you have to give it its own name.
 This can be a domain name (example.com) or subdomain (social.example.com).
 People can use this server name when signing into their account on an app, or when using the server through a web browser.

 The best domain names are usually short, easy to spell and memorable.
-You may want to avoid offensive words, as they can make it difficult to tell people about your server on other platforms.
-If you already own a domain, you can use subdomains for your servers.
+You may want to avoid offensive words, as they can make it difficult to tell people about your server on other platforms which filter such words automatically.

 ↩ Back to the front page